RMBond/ScottCreek-WY21_CZUFire_Poster/README.md

 2. The <span style="color:purple">*Gagedata\_XXX.csv*</span> datafile
     contains a portion of the stage(timestamp and ft) data.
-The unit is installed near the Archibald Creek consluence with the mainstem.
+The unit is installed near the Archibald Creek confluence with the mainstem.
     While we won’t be converting stage to discharge (we need a new rating curve), it will be helpful for visualizing the hyrograph and relate this to the WQ data. <span style="color:red">Unfortunately